rodellison/SnowScene-ASE/readme.md

 ### **SnowScene-ASE**

-A Unity3D Test project, experimenting with the Amplify Shader Editor component to recreate the [Interactive Snow shader, from MinionsArt](https://www.patreon.com/posts/interactive-snow-25641162): into ASE node form.
+A Unity3D project, experimenting with the Amplify Shader Editor component to recreate the [Interactive Snow shader, from MinionsArt](https://www.patreon.com/posts/interactive-snow-25641162): into ASE node form.